 I set aside a class for the symphony and the students loved it.
 Most of them did indeed not know it, and it was enormously appreciated.

 Grandma O’Neall may well have been my favorite.
-An adorable old lady who didn’t make a fuss about our not being married and still sharing a bedroom.
-I saw her many more times when she still lived alone in her house, also in Orlando, and later when she was in a hospital in Jacksonville where her son-in-law, Uncle Larry, was a cardiologist.
+An adorable old lady who did not make a fuss about our not being married and still sharing a bedroom.
+The funny thing was that John’s mother went to all kids of pains to keep her from realizing the truth, but to no avail.
+Grandma knew that we were sharing the master bedroom, and she didn’t make a waves about it.
+We saw her many more times when she still lived alone in her house, also in Orlando, and later when she was in a hospital in Jacksonville where her son-in-law, Uncle Larry, a cardiologist, was her doctor.

 For my Christmas present John gave me the entire recording of ‘Der Rosenkavalier’ by Richard Strauss.
 The entire synopsis was of course included.
 One Sunday, alone in my apartment in New Rochelle, I spent all day on the floor in my living room listening to the opera and reading the text by Hugo von Hofmannsthal.
 I found his German quite difficult to read though, and when I mentioned that years later to my very good Austrian/Parisian friend Jürgen, a former colleague from l’Ecole Centrale de Paris, he said that didn’t surprise him.
 Von Hofmannsthal writes a very special kind of Austrian German, probably with a lot of dialect.
 Fortunately the text was also in English, but I was stubborn and wanted to read it in German.

 A few months later I flew over to Paris one Easter vacation by a charter flight, which I would live to regret.
 (When I went to London to get my flight back, in John’s company – the true gentleman – I found that the charter company no longer existed and I had to buy a regular ticket for the flight back home.)